 FFmpeg Support

-Since the 2.0.x release cycle, liquidsoap integrates a tight support of ffmpeg.
-This includes:
+Since the 2.0.x release cycle, liquidsoap includes tight FFmpeg integration.
+This covers:

 • Internal content, that is content available to all liquidsoap operators: PCM audio and YUV420p video

-• Raw content, that is decoded content but stored as ffmpeg internal frame.
-This type of content is only available to ffmpeg filters and raw encoders.
-It can be used to avoid data copies back and forth between liquidsoap and ffmpeg.
+• Raw content, that is decoded content stored as ffmpeg internal frames.
+Only available to ffmpeg filters and raw encoders.
+Avoids data copies between liquidsoap and ffmpeg.

 • Copy content, that is encoded content stored as ffmpeg internal packets.
-This type of content is only available to ffmpeg copy encoder and bitstream filters and requires a fairly good understanding of media codecs and containers.
-Copy contents can be used to avoid transcoding and pass encoded data end-to-end inside liquidsoap scripts.
+Only available to the ffmpeg copy encoder and bitstream filters.
+Requires solid knowledge of media codecs and containers.
+Avoids transcoding by passing encoded data end-to-end inside liquidsoap scripts.

 Enabling ffmpeg support